Conte-Ecology/shedsGisData/impoundments/README.md

 1. Save the impoundment zone shapefile into a dedicated folder on the server with the name identifying the zone length (e.g. `impoundedZones100m.shp`).
 The upload script will specifically reference this name.
+The existing layer is currently saved to the `/home/kyle/data/gis/impoundment_zones` directory on felek.

 2. Set parameters for the bash script `import_impoundment_zones_100m.sh`.
  - Parameter 1: The name of the database
  - Parameter 2: The path to the directory containing the impoundment zone shapefile
+A duplicate of the script in this repo is saved in the `/home/kyle/scripts/qaqc` directory on felek.

 3. Execute the bash script in the command line:
  - `./import_impoundment_zones_100m.sh sheds_new /home/kyle/data/gis/impoundment_zones`